ahdinosaur/bitcoin101/src/documents/slides/bitcoin-infrastructure/intro.html.md

 order: 0
 ---

-# time to rethink money infrastructure
+# Time to Re-Think Money Infrastructure

-new money, why not new infrastructure?
+New money, why not new infrastructure?